-Seat belt safety: What can you do to promote seat belt safety today?
+Seat belt safety: What can you do to promote safety today?

 - If you feel uncomfortable wearing a seat belt, consider getting an aftermarket pad to support your seat belt.
 This will make it less uncomfortable for you.
 Ensure you use it across your chest.

 - Ensure you wear your seat belt any time you enter your vehicle

 - Educate others on the need to wear seat belts.